-Uruguay–an elegant country with amazing cuisine, gorgeous beaches, beautiful architecture, what seems like a billion cows, and…almost no guidebooks.
+Uruguay is an elegant country with amazing cuisine, gorgeous beaches, beautiful architecture, what seems like a billion cows, and…almost no guidebooks.
 Most of the usual suspects (ahem, Lonely Planet), relegate it to a chapter in books about Argentina.
-The plus side to this is that you’ll end up doing a lot of things on your own, because there just isn’t as much out there as there is for other countries in South America.
+The plus side to this is that you’ll end up doing a lot of things on your own because there just isn’t as much out there as there is for other countries in South America.
 Here’s a roundup of the resources I found helpful when planning my trip.

 Anthony Bourdain’s No Reservations Uruguay Episode – I bought the episode for $1.99 in iTunes and watched it on the plane.
 Note-not a single person at the Mercado del Puerto ate 1/10th of what Anthony did in this episode.
 Also, do not watch if you’re hungry.

 Uruguay (Brandt Travel Guide) – It’s a little on the older side, and I probably paid too much for it.
 But I wanted a travel guide on my iPad to read on the plane that was solely devoted to Uruguay, and this was it.
 My favorite part was the apt description of how Uruguay is South America’s Oklahoma, which, being an Okie, made me feel right at home.

 36 Hours in Montevideo, Uruguay – Maybe this one is cheating, because, duh, it’s the New York Times.
 But I never go anywhere without checking out their 36 Hours series.
 Never disappoints with at least one odd-ball recommendation that you’d miss without it.

 How Much does it Cost to Travel in Uruguay? – Globetrotter Girls’ breakdown of their costs helped me get some estimates ahead of time.

 Paradise Uruguay – A blog with great information on visiting and living in Uruguay (just not that easy to navigate).